 Sets super carrier reserve physical memory flag.
 Defaults to true.
 When this flag is true, physical memory is reserved for the whole super carrier at once when it is created.
 The reservation is after that left unchanged.
 When this flag is set to false, only virtual address space is reserved for the super carrier upon creation.
-The system attempts to reserve physical memory upon carrier creations in the super carrier, and attempt to unreserve physical memory upon carrier.
+The system attempts to reserve physical memory upon carrier creations in the super carrier, and attempt to unreserve physical memory upon carrier destructions in the super carrier.